GPRESean/ToyProjects-Embedded/Xenomai/howto-make-ipipe-patch/README.md

 # What is this?
 This description is about explaining how to make a latest patch of ipipe for Kernel and RaspberryPi.

-Currently (2018.10.14), **ipipe-core-4.14.71-arm-4** is latest version however you can make other version of ipip patch.
+Currently (2018.10.14), **ipipe-core-4.14.71-arm-4** is latest version.
+However you can easly make other version of ipipe patch.

 ## 1. How to make ipipe patch file